Frequently Asked Questions

 Where do the dogs come from?

-The majority of our dogs come directly from high-kill shelters in Texas, while some of our dogs are saved directly off the streets.
-We partner with rescues down south to help with placing rescued dogs into forever homes in Canada.
-All RDR dogs come from dire situations, whether it be that they are on the euthanasia list, they are strays, or are in situations of homelessness, abuse or neglect.
+Many of our dogs come directly from high-kill shelters in Texas, while others are saved directly off the streets.
+We partner with shelters and rescues in Texas to help with placing rescued dogs into forever homes in Ontario.
+All RDR dogs come from dire situations, whether it be that they are on the euthanasia list, are strays, or are in situations of homelessness, abuse or neglect.

 RDR also rescues locally (within Ontario), and from Northern Canada.